pilm-bioinformatics/pilmbc104-best-of-r/rmarkdown.md

 ## Render

-To render the Rmarkdown file to HTML or PDF, you can use the `knit` buttom or
+To render the Rmarkdown file to HTML or PDF, you can use the `knit` button or

 ```
 rmarkdown::render("input.Rmd")